graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

     subscriptions (you still need a subscriptions plugin currently)
   - `live`: [EXPERIMENTAL] Enables live-query support via GraphQL subscriptions (sends updated payload any time nested collections/records change)
+  - `websockets`: Choose which websocket transport libraries to use.
+Use commas to define multiple.
+Defaults to `['v0', 'v1']` if `subscriptions` or `live` are true, `[]` otherwise
+  - `websocketOperations`: Toggle which GraphQL websocket transport operations are supported: 'subscriptions' or 'all'.
+Defaults to `subscriptions`
   - `websocketMiddlewares`: [EXPERIMENTAL] If you're using websockets (subscriptions || live) then you may want to authenticate your users using sessions or similar.
 You can pass some simple middlewares here that will be